PseudoDevs/IamGhost/abmd6.md

-Last updated: 2024-04-09 09:26:09
+Last updated: 2024-04-09 09:26:43
-Random Quote: Robb Stark won the war on the battlefield and lost it in a bedchamber.  -  Jaime Lannister
+Random Quote: Kids, sometimes the universe sends exactly what you ask for.
+Other times... it sends Lily's dad. - Ted Mosby